 A specialist, when used as a term in the insurance field, refers to an insurance professional who possesses a distinct and advanced knowledge of a particular type of insurance or company practice.
 A shopper with in-depth questions regarding homeowners insurance options may seek the advice of a home insurance specialist.

 A total loss, in the context of insurance, is a judgment by the insurer that the value or repair costs of damaged property exceeds the value of the policy.

 See also: increased building structure coverage, loss of use, additional living expense coverage, fair rental income protection, claim, proof of loss

 An arrangement in which someone's property or money is legally held or managed by someone else or by an organization (such as a bank) for usually a set period.

 Umbrella insurance (also known as personal umbrella insurance or a personal umbrella policy) provides personal liability coverage for situations not covered or inadequately covered by a policyholder's other insurance policies.
 Umbrella insurance can also cover court fees and legal costs in the event of a lawsuit.

-See also: personal liability, bodily injury, medical payments coverage, secondary coverage
+See also: personal liability, secondary coverage